 Why I don’t recommend diving the SS Yongala wreck from Townsville or Magnetic Island:

-From Ayr, you check in at the SS Yongala dive shop at 7.30 am to sort out your equipment, paperwork and receive the dive briefing.
+From Ayr, you check in at the SS Yongala dive shop at 7.30 am to sort out your equipment and paperwork, and receive the dive briefing.
 The boat trip only lasts between 30 to 40 minutes.
 You should be in the water around 10 am and back on land at 2 pm for a nice shower and a great barbecue with fellow scuba divers.

 From Townsville (with Adrenalin), you’ll meet at the Marina at 7 am.
 They do the briefing on the boat during the three to four hours trip.
 You should arrive at the SS Yongala wreck by 11 am.
 It’s a double dive too, and you’ll be back to Townsville just after 5 pm.
 There are options to do it as a liveaboard for a few nights from Townsville which could be a more relaxed schedule.